All About Dandruff: Types, Preventions, and Remedies

 No matter what kind of dandruff you have, if its symptoms are mild, you can easily treat it at home.
 All you would need is some patience, faith, and these miraculous home remedies that follow!

-Coconut oil is one of the thickest oils out there, a favorite for dry skin and hair.
+Bhringraj Oil is known as the ‘king of herbs’.
+It is a favorite for dry skin and hair.
+Bhringraj Oil is the best hair treatment remedy for dandruff.
 It has a soothing feel to it, along with its nourishing emollient properties.
-Mixing it with lemon juice can do wonders for you, especially in winters.
+Many claim that Bhringraj Oil has a high specific gravity, which lets it penetrate deep into your hair follicles.
+Mixing it with coconut oil in bhringraj oil can do wonders for you.
 The steps are easy to follow: -

-- Warm-up some coconut oil and squeeze half a lemon into it.
+- Warm-up some coconut oil and mix it with bhringraj oil.

 - Apply the oil on the scalp, and leave it on for either a few hours or overnight.